github/docs/content/github/authenticating-to-github/about-anonymized-urls.md

 To host your images and videos, {% data variables.product.product_name %} uses the [open-source project Camo](https://github.com/atmos/camo).
 Camo generates an anonymous URL proxy for each file which hides your browser details and related information from other users.
 The URL starts `https://<subdomain>.githubusercontent.com/`, with different subdomains depending on how you uploaded the image or video.

 Anyone who receives your anonymized URL, directly or indirectly, may view your image or video.
-To keep sensitive files private, restrict them to a private network or a server that requires authentication instead of using Camo.
+To keep sensitive media files private, restrict them to a private network or a server that requires authentication instead of using Camo.

 ### Troubleshooting issues with Camo